EVM Subchains

 #TODO: export config from geth init

-An example of the process could look like this:
+An example of the process might look like

 ❯ subchain-manager